Foxboro Stadium: Closing

 When Kiam and Sullivan tried to sell the team to interests in Jacksonville, Kraft effectively stymied the deal by refusing to let the team out of their lease, which contained an ironclad commitment to play in the stadium until 2001.
 As a result, when Kiam himself was crippled by financial troubles, he sold the Patriots to James Orthwein in 1992.
 After only two years, Orthwein tried to move the Patriots to his hometown of St. Louis.
 However, as in 1992, Kraft refused to let the Patriots out of their lease.
-Orthwein then put the team on the market, but the wording of the operating covenant required any potential buyer to negotiate with Kraft.
+Orthwein then put the team on the market, but the wording of the operating covenant required any potential buyer to negotiate lease terms with Kraft.
 With this in mind, Kraft swooped in and bought the team himself.
 Two years later, Kraft bought the parcel of land containing neighboring Bay State Raceway, allowing him to build a new and privately-financed stadium on the raceway property after proposals to build a new stadium in Hartford, Connecticut and South Boston failed.

 After 31 NFL seasons, Foxboro Stadium was scheduled to be demolished on December 23, 2001, the day after the Patriots' final home game.
 However, the stadium would instead play host to the first season of the Tom Brady and Bill Belichick era, with the team making a run to get into the playoffs and going on to win their first Super Bowl.
 As a result, the stadium was not demolished until late January 2002, after the conclusion of the 2001 postseason.
-The last game played in the stadium, "The Tuck Rule Game", was played in a snow storm; a Patriots win against the Oakland Raiders, which famously featured an overturned fumble call based on the then-applicable tuck rule in the final minutes.
+The last game played in the stadium, the "Tuck Rule Game", was played in a snow storm; it resulted in a Patriots win against the Oakland Raiders, which famously featured an overturned fumble call based on the then-applicable tuck rule in the final minutes.
 The stadium's former site became parking lots for its successor, Gillette Stadium, before being developed into the open-air shopping center Patriot Place.